bopzen/Sirma-Academy-SimpleQuizApp/README.md

 - As per requirement no DB is used, the questions data is read from a **JSON** file
 - The **JSON** file consists of **20 questions** per difficulty.
 Every time the quiz is started it takes **10 random** questions and also **shuffles** the answers.
 - The app uses typical **ASP.NET MVC** architecture with additional **Data layer** to access the data from the file and additional **Service** layer to operate with the data
-- **Sessions** were used to keep track of the answered questions between each question form submission
+- As per requirement **Static class with static list and dictionary** were used to keep track of the answered questions between each question form submission (**initially I used sessions to keep the state as it close to real life app but after second reading of the requirements I noticed that it is not recommended.
+There is a branch that uses sessions:** https://github.com/bopzen/Sirma-Academy-SimpleQuizApp/tree/UseSessionsForStateKeeping)
 - Simple custom **CSS** and **Bootstrap** used to style the app

 ## How to run the app locally: